dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 const z := 0 + {1}
 ```

-Though the `+` operand applies the many of Dafny's types, the left- and right- operand need to be
+Though the `+` operand applies to many of Dafny's types, the left- and right- operand need to be
 the same type or convertible to the same type.
 For example, there is no conversion from a type to a
 collection of that type.

 ## **Error: type of right argument to + (_type_) must agree with the result type (_type_)**